-In collaboration with our friends in the Students Union, The Library, Student Services and the University Marketing Department, we have put together a helpful IT pre-flight checklist for anyone graduating or leaving the University.
+In collaboration with the Students’ Union, The Library, Student Services and the University Marketing Department, we have put together a helpful IT pre-flight checklist for anyone graduating or leaving the University.

-On completion of your studies, you will have a limited time to access your Student IT account and associated IT Services.
-Emails / Office 365 / Blackboard / Print / H: Drive Storage and more.
+Upon completion of your course, you will have a limited 3-month window to access your Student IT account and associated IT Services, such as Emails, Office 365, Blackboard, Printing, H: Drive Storage and more.

 When does this happen?